AFI/L.A. Film Fest 1993–

-AFI/L.A.
-Film Fest 1993–Amiable, middle-brow entertainment, Chantilly Lace provides a knowing, bittersweet look at the complex lives of modern American women.
+Amiable, middle-brow entertainment, Chantilly Lace provides a knowing, bittersweet look at the complex lives of modern American women.

 The film, shown as closing night of the AFI/L.A.
 Film Fest, will premiere July 18 on Showtime, a cable network that took admirable risks in producing it.
 Although made for cable, the film’s improvisational structure, strong ensemble acting and polished production values should also facilitate a limited theatrical release.

-Outline, conceived by Linda Yellen and Rosanne Ehrlich, allowed for improvisation from the actresses, who reportedly worked individually with the director but didn’t rehearse collectively.
-In its approach, “Chantilly Lace” bears a resemblance to John Sayles’ “Return of the Secaucus Seven” and Lawrence Kasdan’s “The Big Chill.”
-The narrative consists of three social gatherings of an intimate female group, all in the Utah countryside, over the course of a year.
+In its approach, “Chantilly Lace” bears some resemblance to John Sayles’ “Return of the Secaucus Seven” and Lawrence Kasdan’s “The Big Chill,” both superior pictures.
+Here, the narrative consists of three social gatherings of an intimate female group, all set in the Utah countryside, over the course of a year.

-The women are diverse, but they don’t represent recognizable types.
+The women are diverse, but they don’t represent movieish recognizable types.
 They include Maggie (Talia Shire), a nun in crisis; Rheza (Lindsay Crouse), an angry divorced mother and animal breeder; Hannah (Helen Slater), an artist who recently married Williams’ ex-husband; and Elizabeth (Ally Sheedy), Eikenberry’s offbeat younger sister.

-Excepting some original jokes about sex and men’s genitals, the film doesn’t chart new territory.
+Excepting some original jokes about sex and men’s genitals, the film doesn’t chart any new territory.
 The women’s discourse is uncensored, but it revolves around the familiar issues of relationships, career, marriage.

-The most interesting aspect of this production is how it struggles, and for the most part succeeds, in avoiding the temptation and confines of the sitcom format.
+The most interesting aspect of this production is how it struggles, and often most succeeds, in avoiding the temptation and confines of a TV sitcom format.
 As co-writer and helmer, Yellen reveals a sensitive ear for women’s complexities and idiosyncracies.
-There are three standouts in the uniformly accomplished cast: Williams, Sheedy and Plimpton.

 Technical credits are good.
-Paul Cameron’s cinematography gives the film a visual snap and energy.
-Christopher Cooke’s sharp editing provides punch and seamless continuity to numerous brief scenes, shot on location in Sundance.
+Paul Cameron’s cinematography gives the film a visual snap and some energy.
+Christopher Cooke’s sharp editing provides punch and seamless continuity to numerous brief scenes, all shot on location in Sundance.

 Cast